GreenDamTan/fastapi-dls_mirror/README.md

 ### Others

-There are some more internal api endpoints for handling authentication and lease process.
+There are many other internal api endpoints for handling authentication and lease process.

 # Troubleshoot

+**Please make sure that fastapi-dls and your guests are on the same timezone!**

 ## Linux